AGCoL

 Order

-This option produces another popup where the target list is sorted by '#', but then the coordinates are no longer sorted.
+The Order option produces another popup where the target list is sorted by the # column, and the coordinates are no longer sorted.

 The existence of the Order is a quick indication that there are disordered hits.